Petre Marin

-Petre Marin ([ˈpetre maˈrin]; born 8 September 1973) is a retired Romanian footballer who played as a defender.
+Petre Marin ([ˈpetre maˈrin]; born 8 September 1973) is a Romanian former professional footballer who played as full-back.

 Club career

-Marin made his professional debut in 1993, when he was signed by Sportul Studenţesc of Bucharest.
-In 1995, he joined FC Naţional București, where he remained until 2004.
+Marin made his professional debut in 1993 in Divizia A at Sportul Studențesc.
+In 1995, he joined Naţional București, where he remained until 2004.
 During the 2000–01 season, while under contract with Naţional București, he was loaned to Rapid București.
 In 2004, he was transferred to Steaua București and quickly earned himself a place in the first eleven.
 His six-year spell with Steaua include two Liga 1 titles, and a UEFA Cup semi-final in 2006.
 On 17 October 2008, Petre played his 400th match in Liga I.

 On 8 June 2010, he signed a two-year deal with Unirea Urziceni making only four appearances because of the financial problems suffered by the club.
 As of August 2010, he made a total of 453 appearances in Liga I while playing for Urziceni.
 In February 2011, the 37-year-old defender signed for newly promoted team Concordia Chiajna.
 On 4 January 2012, he announced his retirement from professional football.